 Considering those numbers, there really aren’t many variations available in the class.
 The majority of the cars are only offered as 4-door, front-wheel-drive sedans.
-However, there are three wagons to be found, and there are four vehicles available with all-wheel drive.
+However, there is one wagon to be found, and there are five vehicles available with all-wheel drive.

 Four-cylinder engines dominate the class; in recent years, turbocharged 4-cylinder engines have taken the place of 6-cylinder engines as the optional higher-horsepower powerplants of choice.
 The only midsize cars currently offering a V6 engine are the Nissan Maxima and the Toyota Camry.
 Fuel-saving hybrid powertrains aren’t particularly numerous either; there are just three models available as hybrids, and no plug-in hybrids are offered.

 The biggest news in the midsize car class for 2022 is how the category is continuing to shrink: The Honda Clarity and Mazda 6 are both discontinued, and 2022 is the final year in the U.S. market for the Volkswagen Passat.
 The Honda Clarity’s pure-electric version was dropped last year, and now the plug-in-hybrid and hydrogen fuel-cell versions follow.
 The Clarity will continue to be available for lease through the 2022 calendar year.
 The current-gen Mazda 6 is dropped, but Mazda may return to the midsize-car market in the future with a new sedan based on its forthcoming rear-wheel-drive, inline 6-cylinder vehicle platform.
 To commemorate its swan-song year, the Volkswagen Passat gets a special Limited Edition model with 15-spoke wheels, unique exterior details, and leather upholstery.